 Lucas smiled.
 That was a good compromise.
 "Okay, deal."

 She patted his hand, feeling satisfied before pulling away.
-"Oh, good," she replied.
+"Oh, good," she replied with a sigh of relief.
 Then she added, "Besides, you may never know what we might find.
 Perhaps even buried treasure."

 The others chuckled softly to which Kristin saw as her golden opportunity.
 Maybe she wouldn't need Nathan's help after all.